Zirconium

-Zirconium is a chemical element with the symbol Zr and atomic number 40.
+Zirconium is a chemical element; it has symbol Zr and atomic number 40.
+First identified in 1789, isolated in impure form in 1824, and manufactured at scale by 1925, pure zirconium is a lustrous transition metal with a greyish-white color that closely resembles hafnium and, to a lesser extent, titanium.
+It is solid at room temperature, ductile, malleable and corrosion-resistant.
 The name zirconium is derived from the name of the mineral zircon, the most important source of zirconium.
 The word is related to Persian zargun (zircon; zar-gun, "gold-like" or "as gold").
-It is a lustrous, grey-white, strong transition metal that closely resembles hafnium and, to a lesser extent, titanium.
-Zirconium is mainly used as a refractory and opacifier, although small amounts are used as an alloying agent for its strong resistance to corrosion.
-Zirconium forms a variety of inorganic and organometallic compounds such as zirconium dioxide and zirconocene dichloride, respectively.
+Besides zircon, zirconium occurs in over 140 other minerals, including baddeleyite and eudialyte; most zirconium is produced as a byproduct of minerals mined for titanium and tin.

+Zirconium forms a variety of inorganic compounds, such as zirconium dioxide, and organometallic compounds, such as zirconocene dichloride.
 Five isotopes occur naturally, four of which are stable.
-Zirconium compounds have no known biological role.
+The metal and its alloys are mainly used as a refractory and opacifier; zirconium alloys are used to clad nuclear fuel rods due to their low neutron absorption and strong resistance to corrosion, and in space vehicles and turbine blades where high heat resistance is necessary.
+Zirconium also finds uses in flashbulbs, biomedical applications such as dental implants and prosthetics, deodorant, and water purification systems.

+Zirconium compounds have no known biological role, though the element is widely distributed in nature and appears in small quantities in biological systems without adverse effects.
+There is no indication of zirconium as a carcinogen.
+The main hazards posed by zirconium are flammability in powder form and irritation of the eyes.

 Characteristics

 Zirconium is a lustrous, greyish-white, soft, ductile, malleable metal that is solid at room temperature, though it is hard and brittle at lesser purities.
 In powder form, zirconium is highly flammable, but the solid form is much less prone to ignition.
 Zirconium is highly resistant to corrosion by alkalis, acids, salt water and other agents.
 However, it will dissolve in hydrochloric and sulfuric acid, especially when fluorine is present.
 Alloys with zinc are magnetic at less than 35 K.

 The melting point of zirconium is 1855 °C (3371 °F), and the boiling point is 4409 °C (7968 °F).
 Zirconium has an electronegativity of 1.33 on the Pauling scale.
-Of the elements within the d-block with known electronegativities, zirconium has the fifth lowest electronegativity after hafnium, yttrium, lanthanum, and actinium.
+Of the elements within the d-block with known electronegativities, zirconium has the fourth lowest electronegativity after hafnium, yttrium, and lutetium.

 At room temperature zirconium exhibits a hexagonally close-packed crystal structure, α-Zr, which changes to β-Zr, a body-centered cubic crystal structure, at 863 °C. Zirconium exists in the β-phase until the melting point.